-Tuesday is apparently the most depressing day of the week.
-Makes sense – the weekend elation has worn thin, Monday we were still on the wave of not doing much at all, surfing the web and telling ourselves there’s not that much to do.
-On Tuesday the backlog hits us, there are suddenly five double-booked meetings in the diary, the boss is equally miserable but has the upper hand of taking it out on us, and the weekend is nowhere in sight.
+On Monday a lot of us are still riding the wave of not doing much at all, surfing the web and telling ourselves there’s not that much to do.
+On Tuesday the backlog hits us.
+There are suddenly five double-booked meetings in the diary.
+The boss is equally miserable but has the upper hand of taking it out on us.
+The weekend is nowhere in sight.

 I cook salmon on Tuesdays quite often.